-The MSW program offers two levels of professional preparation: foundation level generalist social work (first year of study) and advanced generalist social work practice with an emphasis on advanced generalist practice in rural communities and an emphasis in working with populations-at-risk.
-The courses of study totaling up to 62 hours may be completed over 1 year (Advanced Standing), 18 months (Fast Track) two years (Traditional) or in three years (Extended).
-Students accepted in the Advanced Standing course of study will enroll in the program full-time during Summer I and Summer II and complete their remaining course work in one year (fall and spring).
-The Advanced Standing Program consists of 35 hours required for graduation
+The MSW program offers two levels of professional preparation: generalist social work (first year of study) and advanced generalist social work practice with an emphasis on advanced generalist practice in rural communities and an emphasis in working with Native American indigenous communities.
+The program may be completed in one year (full-time advanced standing), two years (part-time advanced standing) or two years (full-time), three years (part-time) or four years (extended part-time).